-The unexpected impact of the coronavirus on the environment has also been manifested in Venice, Italy.
+The unexpected coronavirus impact on the environment has also been manifested in Venice, Italy.
 The decrease in the number of tourists due to the virus caused the water in the city's famous canals to purify.
 Thus, the use of water pollutants, such as motorboats, has sharply decreased.
 City residents said they were impressed by the cleanliness of the water and witnessed the canals being so clean for the first time.
 In some videos and photos, it is even possible to see fish swimming at the bottom.

-India is one of the places where nature benefits from the coronavirus.
+India is one of the places where nature benefits from coronavirus.
 Along the coast of India's Odisha state, endangered Olive Ridley sea turtles have come ashore for the first time in a long time to dig their nests and lay their eggs during the day.
 According to locals, they witnessed it for the first time in seven years.

 It is also the case of coronavirus impact in Brazil.
 Tourist beaches in Brazil are empty due to the virus.
 Taking advantage of this calm, Hawksbill sea turtles also went ashore to dig their nests and lay their eggs after a long hiatus.